Our maternity services during Coronavirus (Covid-19)

 All available evidence suggests that generally pregnant women are at no greater risk of becoming infected with COVID-19 and/or becoming seriously unwell than other healthy adults if they develop COVID-19.
 Although, pregnant women from Black, Asian and Ethnic minority backgrounds are more likely to experience more severe symptoms and/or complications, and therefore should seek professional advice and assistance quickly if they become symptomatic and unwell.

-The majority of pregnant women who become infected with COVID-19 may experience only mild or moderate cold/flu- like symptoms, cough, fever, shortness of breath, headache and loss of sense of smell /taste.
+The majority of pregnant women who become infected with COVID-19 may experience only mild or moderate cold/flu- like symptoms, cough and fever, shortness of breath, headache and loss of sense of smell /taste.

 How is the hospital protecting us from COVID-19?

 We are taking steps to keep everyone as safe as possible.
 You will notice the screening of temperatures for everyone coming into in the hospital, fewer non-clinical hospital staff around the building, patients, and visitors and staff all wearing masks.
 There is also restricted visiting.